engie-group/shaystack/Contibute.md

 ```

 The functional tests try to use the different versions of provider with the same data.
 To do that, it's necessary to
 start different database in docker environment.
-The AWS token must be refreshed.
+The AWS token may be refreshed.
 If you use OKTA technology,

 ```console
 $ export USE_OKTA=Y